wessenstam/gts21/cicd/start/start.rst

 Getting Started
 ---------------

-You will learn the basic steps to migrate (?) an existing 2-tier application to a containerized application.
+You will learn the basic steps to migrate [IS THAT RIGHT?] an existing 2-tier application to a containerized application.

 During this workshop, you will learn how to: